packetlag/gcp-demo1/README.md

 NOTE - Some assets remain deployed but are not needed for this solution.
 Good to show where I started, though.
 - Compute Engine Instance: app-1
 - Cloud SQL: gcp-demo1-sql

+## Raw Notes
+- [rawnotes/buildnotes.txt](https://github.com/packetlag/gcp-demo1/blob/dev/rawnotes/buildnotes.txt) is basically a free flow of effort and terminal interactions that allowes me to follow troubleshooting steps to complete tasks and becomes the source of polished documentation.